microsoft/pxt-calliope/docs/courses/csintro/booleans/unplugged.md

-## Unplugged: Two Heads are Better Than One
+## Unplugged: Two heads are better than one

 Materials: A penny for each student, paper and pencils